JungYuan/CodingEdu/ESC_Dinosaur/README.md

 # Heaps.io Basecode

-This is a base code for heaps.io that I used in a series of tutorials: youtube.com/c/theboywhomakesgames
+This is a base code for heaps.io that I used in a series of tutorials and modufied some codes: youtube.com/c/theboywhomakesgames

 It is currently subject to huge changes for the new series of tutorials.